 1957: Little Richard went to the top of the Billboard R&B chart for the third time with “Lucille.”

 1963: “Da Doo Ron Ron (When He Walked Me Home)” by The Crystals entered the Billboard Hot 100.
-It later became their second top 10 single on the chart, reaching #3.
+Produced by Phil Spector using his “Wall of Sound” technique, it became the group’s second top 10 pop hit, reaching #3.

-1964: The Beatles’ first single “Love Me Do” backed with “P.S.
-I Love You” was released in the US by Vee-Jay Records on the Tollie label.
-Early pressings of the single released in the UK were the song’s initial recording, with Ringo Starr on drums, but producer George Martin (and Paul) was dissatisfied with Starr’s under-rehearsed performance, so a second pressing was soon after issued that featured session musician Andy White on drums and Starr playing the tambourine.
+1964: The Beatles’ first single, “Love Me Do” backed with “P.S.
+I Love You,” was released in the US by Vee-Jay Records on the Tollie label.
+Early pressings of the single released in the UK were the song’s initial recording, with Ringo Starr on drums, but producer George Martin was dissatisfied with Starr’s under-rehearsed performance, so a second pressing was soon after issued that featured session musician Andy White on drums and Starr playing the tambourine.
 It was this second version that was released in the US, as well as included on the band’s debut album, Please Please Me.

-1966: The Beatles began recording John Lennon’s song “I’m Only Sleeping” at Abbey Road Studios.
+1966: The Beatles began recording John Lennon’s song “I’m Only Sleeping” at EMI’s studios in London.
 The sessions incorporated the then-unique sound of a reversed guitar duet, initially because the tape had been played backwards accidentally.

 1968: “Mrs. Robinson” by Simon & Garfunkel entered the Billboard Hot 100 on its way to becoming the duo’s second US #1 single.

-1968: Sly and the Family Stone’s second studio album Dance to the Music was released.
-The album was the group’s first to enter the US charts and is credited for its influence on the formation of the psychedelic soul subgenre and for helping to lay the groundwork for the development of funk music.
+1968: Sly and the Family Stone’s second studio album, Dance to the Music, was released.
+It was the group’s first LP to enter the US charts, and the title track is credited for its influence on the formation of the psychedelic soul subgenre and for helping to lay the groundwork for the development of funk music.

 1969: Pink Floyd performed at the Mothers Club in Birmingham, England.
-The concert was recorded for their upcoming album Ummagumma.
+The concert, along with another several days later at Manchester’s College Of Commerce, was recorded for their upcoming album Ummagumma.

 1971: In the middle of a five day residency at the Fillmore East in New York City, the Grateful Dead surprised the audience by inviting Beach Boys members Mike Love, Carl Wilson, Bruce Johnston, and Al Jardine onstage.
-Together, the two California bands performed a short set of Beach Boys songs as well as Merle Haggard’s “Okie from Muskogee” and Chuck Berry’s “Johnny B. Goode.”
+Together, the two California bands performed renditions of The Robins’ “Riot In Cell Block #9,” Merle Haggard’s “Okie from Muskogee,” and Chuck Berry’s “Johnny B. Goode.”

 1981: Wings broke up when guitarist and vocalist Denny Laine announced that he was leaving to pursue a solo career.
 Paul McCartney, feeling that he had accomplished all he could with the band, also continued as a solo artist.